11 Driving Etiquette Rules You Forgot Since Driver’s Ed

 Don’t drive if you’re distracted

 According to the National Safety Council (NSC), “the activity area of the brain that processes moving images decreases by up to 1/3 when listing to talking on a phone.”
 Talking on the phone while driving is against the law in some states.
-But even if it is legal, it’s much more safe to keep your focus on the road and avoid any and all distractions.
-Check out these other cell phone etiquette tips.
+But even if it is legal, it’s much safer to keep your focus on the road and avoid any and all distractions.
+This iPhone trick could stop texting while driving for good.